Build an overlay checkout

 4. Prefill customer information (optional)

 Paddle.js also lets you pass customer information to a checkout.
-When we click our trigger, Paddle opens a checkout with the customer information prefilled.
+When we click our launcher, Paddle opens a checkout with the customer information prefilled.
 This means the first page of checkout is skipped entirely, so customers land on a screen where they can enter their payment information.

 You can present customers with a one-page checkout experience by passing